dorjeezzz/dorjeezzz/README.md

 ```
 I picked up programming in high school because it was the only weighted elective, yet I quickly found myself to enjoy the ability to create anything I wanted.
 I am currently a rising third year looking to improve my skillset and land an internship at big tech for Summer 2025.

+"The circumstances of one's birth are irrelevant; it is what you do with the gift of life that determines who you are." - Mewtwo

 <!--
 **dorjeezzz/dorjeezzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.